chriscdn/vuex-undo-redo/README.md

 A getter and mutation named `vuexUndoRedo` must be added to your Vuex store (the names can be configured).

-The getter value is used when making a snapshot of the current state.
+The return value of the getter is what gets added to the undo stack.
 This can be setup to return the entire state of the store or just a part of it.

-The mutation receives the getter snapshot when a undo or redo is applied.
+The mutation receives the snapshot from the getter when an undo or redo is applied.
 It's your responsibility to unpack the payload and apply it appropriately to the store.

 For example, the following could be used to snapshot and restore the entire Vuex state.